Let’s Encrypt: How to Automatically Restart Nginx With Certbot

 (Editor’s note: This post has been updated since publication.)

 Let’s Encrypt has steadily improved since its public debut in late 2015.
 Certbot, the most popular Let’s Encrypt client, is available for a wide variety of Linux distributions, making it easy to integrate Let’s Encrypt with many common web server configurations.
 However, because of this broad support, and because Certbot offers many internal options, there are several different ways to integrate Certbot with Nginx.

 --nginx flag, it will automatically make whatever changes are necessary to your Nginx configuration to enable SSL/TLS for your website.
 On the other hand, if you’d prefer to handle the Nginx configuration separately, you can run Certbot with the

 --webroot flag.
 In this mode, Certbot will still fetch a certificate, but it’s up to you to integrate it with Nginx.

 Once you’ve obtained certificates from Let’s Encrypt, you’ll need to set up a method to automatically renew them, since they expire after just 90 days.
 On Ubuntu 18.04, the “certbot” package from the Ubuntu repositories includes an automatic renewal framework right out of the box.
-However, you’ll also need to force your web server to reload its configuration so it can actually serve the renewed certificates (more on this below).
+However, you’ll also need to reload your web server so it can actually serve the renewed certificates.
 The packaged renewal scripts on Ubuntu won’t restart Nginx unless you used the

 --nginx flag to request certificates in the first place.
 If you’re using